Hazardous materials training & planning grants program

-- The application period opens on March 1, 2019 and closes on May 31, 2019.
-All applications received after May 31 will be returned.
+- The application period opens on March 1, 2020 and closes on May 31, 2020.
+All applications received outside of this period will be returned.

 The Public Utilities Commission of Ohio (PUCO) awards grants for the training of public safety and emergency services personnel in the proper techniques for the management of hazardous materials spills and releases that occur during transportation.
 If political subdivisions contract with outside consultants or institutions to conduct the training programs or planning activities for them, the political subdivision is charged with the responsibility of ascertaining the qualifications and accountability of the consultants or institutions.